Dried Rosemary Guide: Uses, Benefits, Storage Tips & More

 • Flavor Intensity: Its concentrated flavor means you can use less to achieve a powerful impact in your dishes.

-• Versatility: Works well in roasted meats, breads, sauces, and even cocktails.
+• Versatility: Works well in roasted meats, breads, sauces, cocktails, and even desserts.

 • Health Properties: Contains antioxidants and anti-inflammatory compounds like rosmarinic acid.